 Figure 61.
 New Filter: Regulation/Activity

 Consent Management

+The Consent Management function ensures that information is correctly, effectively collected with the proper authorization.

 Consent Management Overview

-K2View Data Privacy Management module (DPM) covers the end-to-end lifecycle of Consent management, including consent configuration, Customer consent preferences management, Central Consent repository, integration with third parties and more.
+The K2View Data Privacy Management module (DPM) covers the end-to-end lifecycle of Consent Management, including consent configuration, customer consent preferences, central consent repository, integration with third parties, and more.

-Its main features include:
+The following list describes the main features of Consent Management.

 Configurable Consent Topics

-DPM is fully configurable, so that any consent topic can be defined by the DPM administrator using a user-friendly web-based user interface.
+DPM is fully configurable, and any consent topic can be defined by the DPM Administrator through a user-friendly, Web-based user interface.

 Obtain Customer’s consent and preferences

 Provide a list of consents relevant to the customer.
-It allows your customers to review, accept or withdraw consents using a self-service web-based application.
+This allows your customers to review, accept, or withdraw consents using a self-service, Web-based application.
 Customer preference changes are recorded for audit purposes.

 Maintain central consents repository